The Language of Generalization: Case Study 1: Generic Language

-This thought experiment decomposes the prevalence prior \(P(p)\) into a prior distribution on kinds \(P(k)\) and then a conditional probability of the prevalence given the kind \(P(p \mid k)\).
-We will use this decomposition to measure the prevalence prior \(P(p) = \int_{k} P(p \mid k) \diff k\) and build a structured statistical model to accurately reconstruct the prevalence prior.
+The thought experiment decomposes the prevalence prior \(P(p)\) into a prior distribution on kinds \(P(k)\) and then a conditional probability of the prevalence given the kind \(P(p \mid k)\).
+This decomposition can be used to measure the prevalence prior for familiar properties \(P(p) = \int_{k} P(p \mid k) \mathop{}\!\mathrm{d}k\) as a stand-in for a richer intuitive theory that could give rise to prevalence judgments.
 We measured prior distributions empirically for the set of properties (e.g., \emph{lays eggs, carries malaria}; 21 in total) used in our generic sentences in Expt.
 1a.
-To create a larger set of properties, we reverse-code responses for five properties to create their corresponding negative properties (e.g., we create a property \enquote{doesn't have beautiful feathers} by subtracting from 100\% the responses for \enquote{has beautiful feathers}).
+To create a larger set of properties, we reverse-code responses for five properties to create their corresponding negative properties (e.g., we create a property \enquote{doesn't have beautiful feathers} by subtracting from 100\% the responses for \enquote{has beautiful feathers}).\footnote{This reverse-coding assumes for these properties that logical negation tokenizes its own threshold instead of being derived compositionally via bivalent logical negation.
+For related empirical and modeling investigations regarding resolving compositional vs.~non-compositional negation (in the context of gradable adjectives, e.g., \enquote{not happy} vs. \enquote{unhappy}), see Tessler and Franke (2018).}